mbnarayn/KnowledgeBase/Azure Knowledge Base.md

 - Create separate App Insights for development, test, and release versions, and for independent applications.
 Only use a single App Insight for all the App Services if they part of a single business system.

-- Multiple App Insights (in the event of multiple of App Services running with the same environment but not part of a single business system) within the same environment can share a LAW.
+- Multiple App Insights (in the event of multiple of App Services running within the same environment but not part of a single business system) within the same environment can share a LAW.

 - Enable Azure Sentinel on all LAWs.